 What does the data tell us about how we reconcile the need to provide adequate social protection with that of ensuring that disincentives to enter or rejoin the labour market are minimised?
-The EU has published very useful data on this question in a recent publication1.
+The EU Commission has published very useful data on this question1.